Refine by

 The following article is a repost of an interview that originally appeared in OR Today “Spotlight On: John W. Cromwell, MD” with Caresyntax customer, John Cromwell, MD, FACS, associate chief medical officer and director of surgical quality and safety at University of Iowa Hospitals and Clinics. ...

+Medical History A 55-year-old white male has degenerative arthritis of the knees.
+10 months ago, the patient underwent total knee replacement on the left knee without complication.
 The surgical incisions had closed without signs of surgical site infection.
 At the time, he made a good recovery.
-He is fully functional and fully independent. ...
+He is fully functional and fully independent.
+Patient is a chain smoker with a wife and two children.
+He ...

 Patient History Patient is a 40-year-old female with a history of type 2 diabetes.
 Patient presented to the Emergency Room with a diabetic foot ulcer and infection.
 The surgeon took the patient to the OR for debridement, drained the infection, and started antibiotics.
 The patient was treated with advanced modalities that included NPWT and a bioengineered skin substitute.
 Primary Diagnosis ...